 - Textiles and Fashion

 The doctoral programmes are well-integrated into the university's research areas and lend sound research grounding to our educational programmes at the Bachelor's and Master's degree levels.
-The goal of the university is that science for the professions will permeate all educational programmes.
+The goal of the university is that science for the professions to permeate all educational programmes.
 Therefore, doctoral education is not only of great importance for the development of research and education at the University of Borås, but also for the development of society at large.
 It is through doctoral education that the future's researchers and innovations are created.

 To achieve a good work environment and secure work conditions, we have as a starting point that the financing of doctoral education should occur, preferably, through a doctoral studentship (i.e. employment at the university as a doctoral student).